-If you’re spending Christmas in Rome, you will have the opportunity to see some world famous sites in a totally different light than usual.
-We’ll take a look at some popular places (ok there are a lot of tourists, and it will be busy, but they are popular for a reason - they’re awesome) and some lesser known spots that will give you something a little different to talk about when you return home or upload to your Instagram.
+If you’re spending Christmas in Rome, you will have the opportunity to see some world-famous sites in a totally different light than usual.
+We’ll take a look at some popular places (ok there are a lot of tourists, and it will be busy, but they are popular for a reason - they’re awesome) and some lesser-known spots that will give you something a little different to talk about when you return home or upload to your Instagram.

 The first stop on our spots to visit in Rome at Christmas is:

 Not nearly as famous as other pyramids such as those in Egypt, the Pyramid of Cestius is located in a busy city center, much easier to get to than their older counterparts!
 The pyramid was built in homage to its older counterparts in Giza.
-A 2000-year-old pyramid in the center of Rome is a strange site, but one well worth visiting.
+A 2000-year-old pyramid in the center of Rome is a strange sight, but one well worth visiting.

 - Christmas shopping in Rome

 Due to the fantastic reputation, Rome has for shopping; it won’t surprise you to find out that many travelers flock in Rome to take advantage of the fantastic Christmas shopping.